The Phil Lind Initiative 2023

 All are welcome.
 No registration is required but we recommend that attendees arrive 20+ minutes early to secure a seat.

-Venue: Liu Institute for Global Issues Multipurpose (1st Floor), 6476 NW Marine Dr.
+Venue: Liu Institute for Global Issues, Multipurpose Room, 6476 NW Marine Dr.

 The conversation will focus on trade policy, the U.S. labour market and the automation of the economy.